 Marketing & Sales: Structure and Goals

 The marketing field includes omnichannel interaction with the client.
 Its effectiveness is an indicator of the seller's growth.
-The essence of this system is to maintain communication with the client through different channels: call centres, SMS-mailings, mobile applications, websites, etc. The connection makes it possible to understand clients better and fulfil their desires timely.
+The essence of this system is to maintain communication with the client through different channels: call centers, SMS-mailings, mobile applications, websites, etc. The connection makes it possible to understand clients better and fulfill their desires timely.

 Thus, a system that unites everything related to marketing and sales helps the retailer to move the product from the manufacturer to the end consumer faster, increasing the client's demand and a necessity for a purchase.

 A retail back office is a complicated system of independent but interconnected components.
 They can be divided into three primary groups: finance, logistics, and sales.
 Knowing the scale of this structure is even more interesting to discover what allows it to support processes and remain flexible.
 It is all about back-office digital solutions, which will be analyzed in the following articles of this series.
 Next time XME will tell you which benefits does retail gets from the usage of back-office software.

 Want to know more about Why & Where Do The Main Retail Systems Need Back Office Solutions?